enmasseio/evejs/README.md

 - `Actor.send(to: String, message: String [, data: *])`
   Send a message to an other actor.
-- `Actor.receive(from: String, message: String [, data: *])`
+- `Actor.onMessage(from: String, message: String [, data: *])`
   Receive a message from an actor.
-This method can be overloaded, but is normally not needed: it is invoked by the connected message bus when a message comes in.
+The default implementation of this function iterates over all message listeners registered via `Actor.on`.
+The method can be overloaded if needed.
 - `Actor.on(pattern: String | RegExp | Function, callback: Function)`
   Register an message listener, which is triggered when a message comes in which matches given pattern.
 The pattern can be a String (exact match), a